core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * In case of positive match, the proxy replies with a single 2.03 (Valid) response.
 This response has no payload and MUST include one Group-ETag Option, specifying the current entity-tag value of the set J.

-That is, the 2.03 (Valid) response from the proxy indicates to the client that the stored responses idenfied by the entity-tag given in the response's Group-ETag Option can be reused, after updating each of them as described in {{Section 5.9.1.3 of RFC7252}}.
+That is, the 2.03 (Valid) response from the proxy indicates to the client that the stored responses identified by the entity-tag given in the response's Group-ETag Option can be reused, after updating each of them as described in {{Section 5.9.1.3 of RFC7252}}.
 In effect, the client can determine if any of the stored representations from the respective cache entries at the proxy is current, without needing to transfer any of them again.

 ## Caching of End-To-End Protected Responses at Proxies # {#sec-group-caching}